top of page

-Seattle Washington, Pikes market has long been a staple of the city community ever since the early 1900s.
+Seattle, Washington, Pikes market has been a staple of the city community since the early 1900s.
 A few weeks ago, I had the fantastic opportunity to visit the market and the Seattle area.
-Beautiful mountain views, waterfalls just outside our hotel, the Salish Lodge and Spa, and of course Pikes Market being foodie heaven.
+Beautiful mountain views, waterfalls just outside our hotel, the Salish Lodge and Spa, and of course, Pikes Market being foodie heaven.

-Opened in the summer of 1907, the city was packed full of gold miners and other merchants.
-As with any city, these workers head to be fed.
-And so, in came the wholesalers to drive up prices and make a profit.
+Opened in the summer of 1907, the city was packed with gold miners and merchants.
+As with any city, these workers had to be fed.
+And so, the wholesalers came to drive up prices and make a profit.
 Pikes market was the solution; farmers would sell goods direct to the miners and residents of the city.

 Immediately when I walked into the market, I began to get excited; the amount of fresh produce available was incredible.
 This was your neighborhood farmer's market turned into a busy, hustling, and bustling town centered on food and other goods.